• Encouraging Junior Golf

 Club History

 The original course comprised nine holes laid out in the area referred to in the lease as Bonny-tounhill, and some of these holes are still in existence.
-It is a site of some antiquity, and has been known by several names in the past – Argad, Airngoth, Airngath, Irongath and because of it’s commanding position overlooking the Forth Valley and beyond, Glower-ower-em.
+It is a site of some antiquity and has been known by several names in the past – Argad, Airngoth, Airngath, Irongath and because of its commanding position overlooking the Forth Valley and beyond, Glower-ower-em.

 It is claimed to be the site of a battle between a Pictish leader, Argadus, and the Roman invaders.
 On at least two sites on the Course, stone coffins and various artefacts have been excavated.
-In 1924, a very fine stone axe was found and presented by the then Club President H. M. Cadell to the Society of Antiquities in Edinburgh.
+In 1924 a very fine stone axe was found and presented by the then Club President H. M. Cadell to the Society of Antiquities in Edinburgh.
 When the present 4th green was being prepared in 1925, two long slab-laid graves and a small stone cist-like structure were discovered.
-A jet ring identified with the Bronze Age was found also, and presented by the then Captain, Dr W. A. Shafto to the Scottish National Museum.
-Many members recall that the 11th green, still known as the Coffin Green was originally cut in the shape of a coffin.
-Nowadays that shape has gone, but the name still has considerable relevance to the older members as they face the tiring climb to the green!
+A jet ring identified with the Bronze Age was also found and presented by the then Captain, Dr W. A. Shafto to the Scottish National Museum.
+Many members recall that the 8th green, still known as the Coffin Green was originally cut in the shape of a coffin.
+Nowadays that shape has gone, but the name still has considerable relevance to the older members as they face the tiring climb to the green.

 Possibly because of the success of these young men, increasing pressure was put on the Council to improve and extend the existing course.
-Bo’ ness Town Council negotiated a land deal with a local farmer, which meant that a substantial area of ground to the north and west of the existing course would be available for extension.
-In addition both the Town Council and Falkirk District Council were prepared to allocate large grants to assist in the course development.
-Some members resisted the development, on the grounds that the new course would be to long, too difficult and jeopardise the financial future of the Club.
-The majority of members supported the Council’s arguments, however, that the existing course was too short, had to many blind holes and could not sustain a larger membership.
+Bo’ness Town Council negotiated a land deal with a local farmer, which meant that a substantial area of ground to the north and west of the existing course would be available for extension.
+In addition, both the Town Council and Falkirk District Council were prepared to allocate large grants to assist in the course development.
+Some members resisted the development, on the grounds that the new course would be too long, too difficult and jeopardise the financial future of the Club.
+The majority of members supported the Council’s arguments that the existing course was too short, had too many blind holes and could not sustain a larger membership.
 Consequently, the golf architect Fraser M. Middleton was retained to lay out the new course over an area of 148 acres in 1975, with the target set for opening the course in 1979.
 The new course was opened for play in August 1979, but the official celebration was delayed until September 1980 when the Club held a Pro-Am.
 Jim Farmer lifted the top prize of £600 and the winning team comprised Bill Murray, Ian Logan and Willie Neill.